 In simpler terms, the bill is stating that inspectors need to examine enough units or elements to be nearly certain (95% confident) that what they observe in this sample closely represents the condition of all similar units or elements across the entire building or property, with only a small margin for potential error (up to 5% difference).
 This approach enables effective evaluation of safety without the need to inspect every single element, making the process more efficient while still reliable.

-Our team has years of experience in deck maintenance and repairs.
-Our trained technicians are manufacture certified installers.
+Our team has decades of combined experience in deck maintenance and repair.
+Every technician is manufacturer-certified and trained to deliver expert results.

-We take pride in delivering high-quality results, keeping your decks in top condition.
+We take pride in delivering exceptional workmanship, keeping decks safe, durable, and in top condition.

-We are dedicated to helping you maintain safe and compliant decks and other elevated structures.
+We are committed to helping you maintain safe, code-compliant decks and elevated structures through proactive care and maintenance.

-Count on us to connect you with trusted SB 326 inspection professionals.
+Rely on us to connect you with trusted SB 326 inspection specialists who ensure full compliance and peace of mind.

 Don't wait until the last minute to address your deck maintenance needs.
 Contact us today to schedule your deck repair and maintenance needs.
 Let us help you ensure the safety and beauty of your community's outdoor spaces.